MrAlexSee/InterviewTopics/README.md

 cout << ptr->a << endl;
 ```

-* `weak_ptr` – doesn't increase the count, useful for preventing circular dependencies.
+* `weak_ptr`: doesn't increase the count, useful for preventing circular dependencies.
-* `unique_ptr` – only one reference, cannot be copied, move semantics allow for ownership transfer.
+* `unique_ptr`: only one reference, cannot be copied, move semantics allow for ownership transfer.

 ### C++14/17